Cost and Benefits of a Warm Mix Asphalt

 Impact on Workers

 While warm mix asphalt has been used in Europe for decades, it's still relatively new in the United States.
-However, it is quickly becoming a mainstay in construction and paving due to its versatility, impact on the environment and its effects on workers.
-Because it is a more cost-effective option and is safer for both workers and the environment, warm mix asphalt is a popular trend that is poised to revolutionize the industry.
+It is quickly becoming a mainstay in construction and paving due to its versatility, impact on the environment and its effects on workers.
+Since it is a more cost-effective option and is safer for both workers and the environment, warm mix asphalt is a popular trend that is poised to revolutionize the industry.